 I know for The Lucky Ones this week was only the beginning, but I couldn’t be more thankful for what it means for us moving forward.
 Ian and I are coming out stronger as creatives, along with a network of new mentors, potential partners, opportunities and friends to work with into the future.
 One of the mentors joked to us that getting a show made is kind of like winning the lottery.
 We haven’t ‘won’ anything yet, but after the [boot camp], I’d like to believe our odds went up.

 • • •

 NSI Totally Television provides hands-on development training for teams serious about getting their TV series concept made.
 The 11-month program starts with a week-long boot camp in Toronto where teams work with leading industry experts to hone their TV series ideas.

 The program has produced 13 series that have been developed: six went to air, one was piloted and another was produced as a feature film which premiered at the Toronto International Film Festival (TIFF).

 Most recently TV series project Wolfville, developed through NSI Totally Television in 2017-18 by writer Jon Mann and producer Rob Ramsay, was optioned by Take the Shot Productions, a St. John’s, Newfoundland-based production company.

-NSI Totally Television is made possible by Presenting Sponsor Bell Media; Program Partner Telefilm Canada; Supporting Sponsors Corus Entertainment and Breakthrough Entertainment.
+NSI Totally Television is made possible by Presenting Sponsor Bell Media; Program Partner Telefilm Canada; Supporting Sponsors Super Channel, Corus Entertainment and CBC Gem; and Provincial Sponsor Manitoba Film & Music.
 NSI Core Funders are Manitoba Sport, Culture & Heritage and the City of Winnipeg through the Winnipeg Arts Council.